 Table 65.
-Error codes

-Error code Cause CTJCA2000E The volume was not available within the defined timeout.
+Error codes Error code Cause CTJCA2000E The volume was not available within the defined timeout.
 See CREATE_WAIT_RETRIES variable.
-Its status might be creating or error .
+Its status might be creating or error.
 CTJCA2001E A problem occurred while trying to format and mount the attached volume.
 This is usually due to a connection problem.

-CTJCA2002E A problem occurred while trying to unmount the attached volume.
+Table 65.
+Error codes (continued) Error code Cause CTJCA2002E A problem occurred while trying to unmount the attached volume.
 This is usually due to a connection problem.
 CTJCA2006E A problem occurred in updating metadata of the volume.